KilianLeemann/Workplan-App/README.md

 python main.py
 ```

-The final schedule will be saved in the same directory as an Excel file and a PNG graphic.
+Three possible schedules will be generated and saved in the same directory—each as an Excel file and a PNG graphic.
+This allows comparison between multiple fair and complete solutions.